CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Questions:

 - DO we mention Chromes, works better?
 - Objects: in the defilition?
 - all the actiosn can be done just with files but now with folders.
 - some discrepancies in SD Connect nomenclature
 - Account is missleading. because if you change project it changes.
-It should be name project ID
-- could this one day become a link? (like MyCSC)?
+It should be name project ID, could this one day become a link? (like MyCSC)?
+-links to cloud (can they be links to user guide)
+- could we add the public key here?
+- how do they find the ID linked to the project? there is a way
+- shared to the project (can they access that from SD Desktop or do they need to copy it?)